Were those termite swarmers I just witnessed?

 The second distinct feature is the antenna.
 On ants, the antenna is forked.
 A distinct 90-degree bend in the antenna is noticeable.
 On the termite, the antenna leaves the head of the termite and does not fork.

 The third feature that distinguishes termites from ants are the wings.
 Ants have two separate pairs of wings that are two different sizes.
 Termites have four wings that are the same size.
 When termites fold their wings back, all four wings appear to be one opaque wing.

 What are the signs that I might have termites or termite swarmers?

 There are several key indicators that will tell you that termites have visited your home.
 The first of which is termite swarmers.
 When swarmers are release from the colony, they fly towards light.
 If it is sunny out and the swarmers are inside a structure, often the termites will head towards a window.
 If you come home to dozens, or even hundreds, of wings in a window, then you have been visited by termite swarmers.

 Another key feature to look for in identifying termites is mud tubes.
 Mud tubes, also called tunnels, are covered structures termites create to move from the ground to the structure.
 These tubes indicate that termites are present and need to exterminated.

 What to do if a sign of swarming termites is found?

 If you see any signs of termite activity, please call the company that currently has your home under contract.
 If you do not have termite control on your house, contact us today for a free inspection.
 An inspection and quote are free.

 We look forward to serving you and protecting your health and property.
-If you have any questions regarding termite control please call one of our 8 locations to assist you.
+If you have any questions regarding termite control or termite protection please call one of our 8 locations to assist you.